Manage AWS VPCs with Security Cloud Control

 At this time, you cannot create new security groups in a VPC.

-CDO supports the use of objects in rules.
+Security Cloud Control supports the use of objects in rules.
 Objects are containers for values.
-For example, you could have a network object that contains the IP address of a resource and give it a meaningful name.
-Then you can use that object in access rules as part of the source or destination of the rule, rather than using the resource's literal IP address.
-You can also re-use that object in different rules.
+For example, you can create a network object containing the IP address of a resource and assign it a meaningful name.
+You can then use that object in access rules as part of the source or destination, instead of using the resource's literal IP address.
+You can also reuse that object in different rules.
 If you change the value of the object once, any rule that uses that object starts using the new value.

-After onboarding an AWS VPC, CDO translates AWS concepts into security group objects, as well as network objects, and service objects found in existing security group rules.
+After onboarding an AWS VPC, Security Cloud Control translates AWS concepts into security group objects, network objects, and service objects found in existing security group rules.

-Network objects and service objects (sometimes referred to as port objects) can be shared between AWS VPCs and other devices you manage using CDO.
+Network objects and service objects (also called port objects) can be shared between AWS VPCs and other devices managed using Security Cloud Control.
 Security group objects are unique to AWS.

-Change LogThe change log continuously captures configuration changes as they are made in CDO.
-This single view includes changes across all supported devices and services.
-These are some of the features of the change log:
+Change LogThe change log continuously captures configuration changes as they are made in Security Cloud Control.
+This view includes changes across all supported devices and services.
+The change log offers these features:

 -